lpurgitoryl/next-portfolio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 After learning react, I wanted to update my personal site and decided to use nextjs!
 I also wanted to make this site easy to customize for other devs to use.
-I tried to make it easy to make project posts by connecting to the github api, using contentlayer for markdown parsing, and the built-in dynamic routing for navigation to each post.
 I hope you like it!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>